in a micro-monologue

 |My dad was replacing rotten steps for the front porch.
 Once he had new steps in place, I promptly turned them into my personal Mt.
 Everest, climbing gleefully up and down.|

 “Don’t play on the steps, David,” my mom cautioned.
 “You’ll fall and hurt yourself.”

 Oblivious, I continued my adventure, laboriously mounting each step until I reached the top and then reversing the process.

-Suddenly, my dad plucked me up and took me inside, telling my mother, “Keep him here.
+Suddenly, Daddy scooped me up and took me inside, telling Mama, “Keep him here.
 Don’t let him out.”

-Hurt by this sudden and extreme punishment, I pouted and sniffled as I peered out through the screen door, which was latched by a hook well out of my reach.
-When I saw my dad poking at the eaves of the porch with the prongs of a garden rake, I stammered, “W-w-what’s he d-doin’, Mama?”
+Hurt by this sudden extreme punishment, I pouted and sniffled as I peered out through the screen door.
+When I saw Daddy poking at the eaves of the porch with the prongs of a garden rake, I stammered, “W-w-what’s he d-doin’, Mama?”

 “He’s taking down a yellow jacket’s nest, Dear.”